cbergmeir/cc2425/session9/README.md

 Each user has in HDFS a folder in ``/user/`` with the username, for example for the user with login mcc50600265 in HDFS have:

 ```
-/user/CCSA2223/mcc50600265/
+/user/CCSA2425/mcc50600265/
 ```

-Attention!!
+Attention!
 The HDFS storage space is different from the user's local storage space in hadoop.ugr.es

 ```
-/user/CCSA2223/mcc50600265/  NOT EQUAL /home/mcc506000265/
+/user/CCSA2425/mcc50600265/  NOT EQUAL /home/mcc506000265/
 ```

 For ulises, the HDFS folder is located in: